rehierl/node-tree-outliner/1-3-hierarchies/2-1-set-of-sets-to-tree.md

 Even though the relationship of a set (with all the other sets) is defined by the elements a set holds, the creation of the nodes and the association of a set with a node is unrelated to these elements.
-That is, because a hierarchy does not reliably hold the information that would allow to determine which node a set represents.
+That is because a hierarchy does not reliably hold the information that would allow to determine which node a set represents.
 In general, a hierarchy only states what relationship a set has with all the other sets.